Meet Our Board

 has also served as teacher for San Diego Juvenile Court and Community Schools, as a commissioner on the San Diego Juvenile Justice Commission.
 Her Board experience includes: Midland Center for the Arts in Midland, Michigan; Audrey Geisel Cancer Foundation; Green Cancer Center of Scripps Clinic and Research Foundation; Children’s Hospital Auxiliary.
 She was also the President and Founder of Scripps Clinic TSRI Charter Society.
 Nancy is an avid student of Botanical Illustration and a lifelong gardener.
 Her husband David Doyle is a partner with Morrison & Foerster.

 Dr. Christopher P. Dunn (Ithaca, NY)

-Executive Director, Cornell Plantations (the botanic gardens of Cornell).
+Executive Director, Cornell Botanic Gardens.
 Christopher has held leadership positions at The Morton Arboretum, Chicago Botanic Garden, and the Lyon Arboretum (University of Hawaii).
 He has served as President of the American Public Gardens Association and initiated the APGA’s International Gardens Section.
 He has been active in development of the North American Botanic Garden Strategy and in international conservation organizations, including Botanic Gardens Conservation International (BGCI) and the International Union for the Conservation of Nature (IUCN).
 He currently sits on the board of IUCN-US and Terralingua (NGO dedicated to conserving the world’s biological and cultural diversity).

 Mrs. Diana Fish (Carmel, CA)